- Applied Water Research

 - Grech, J., Sammut, R., Buontempo, M. B., Vassallo, P., and Calleja, N. (2020).
 Brief tobacco cessation interventions: Practices, opinions, and attitudes of healthcare professionals.
 Tobacco Prevention & Cessation, 6(August), 48. https://doi.org/10.18332/tpc/125353

-Social, Humanistic and Educational Research: Higher Education
+Higher Education Social, Humanistic and Educational Research

 Applied Social Research encompasses social science disciplines which seek to use basic social science knowledge to make an impact on the daily life of communities, organizations and persons.
 Applied Humanistic Research gives leading importance to human beings, their created meaning and actions in research so at to improve the state of human kind in a wide range of contexts.
 Applied Educational Research denotes the systemic collection and analysis of data connected to the field of Education, amongst which; student learning, development and human attributes, teaching methodology, teacher training, student retention, classroom dynamics, educational organisations, and educational strategies that contribute to the educational outcome.